 A lot of truckers will say that they leave the destination blank because they will go anywhere for the right money.
 That could be true, but it also opens the door to receiving calls about a broker's "problem" loads -- the ones that are hard to cover.
 Brokers have two main problems when covering loads: either the rate is too low, or the load is going to a dead market that no one wants to go to, or both.

-The first thing I learned using the DAT load board was how to get positioned in a hot market.
-This was because I knew the negotiating power of receiving a call from a broker that needs my service versus calling on loads with less priority.
+The first thing I learned using the DAT load board was the negotiating power of receiving a call from a broker that needs my service versus calling on loads.

 It Pays to Be Flexible